airtonix/vue-localize/README.md

 - Create and adjust the configuration file
 - Create file with translations
 - Add option ```localized: true``` into root-level routes, which need to become internationalized

-### Integration

-> Full-featured example of integration in app with Vuex and VueRouter.

 #### Importing and registering VueLocalize plugin
 > In your entry point (usually it's index.js or main.js)